-Currently dct-toolkit is supported on Linux, Windows and macOS platforms.
-There are no special system requirements for running dct-toolkit.
+dct-toolkit is currently supported on Linux, Windows, and macOS platforms.
+There are no special system requirements for running it.

-Installing dct-toolkit is as simple as downloading the executable binaries from the downloads URL and extracting it to the machine from where it needs to run.
+To install dct-toolkit, download the executable binaries from the Delphix download site and extract it to the machine from which it needs to run.
 Once the executable binary is extracted, grant the execute permission to the binary file.

-On Linux and macOS this can be done from Terminal via:
+On Linux and macOS this can be done from Terminal with the following command: